jakerella/p52/scenarios/the-calico-wizard/reference_tables.md

 Think 6
 Balance 5
 10 - aLv + R
-Freezes all enemies on the target spot and 1 spot adjacent for 3 rounds.
+Freezes all enemies on the target spot and 1 spot adjacent for 3 rounds. @TODO: add damage as well 12
-12
 Meteor Strike
 Think 8